4lch3my/WriteUps/TryHackMe/TryHackMe - ToolsRUs/README.md

 And finally: `http://MACHINE_IP/protected`.
 We get stopped by an authentication popup asking for a username:password combination.
 Time for some good old bruteforcing with `hydra`.
 <br>

 We already know our user, `bob`, `MACHINE_IP`, and `/protected/` directory so we can start a `http-get` attack against our machine with the wordlist of our choise.
 As this is a `THM machine`, we suspect that the password will be located within the usual `rockyou.txt` file.
-To to run the attack: `hydra -l bob -P /usr/share/wordlists/rockyou.txt 10.10.241.174 http-get /protected/`.
+To run the attack: `hydra -l bob -P /usr/share/wordlists/rockyou.txt 10.10.241.174 http-get /protected/`.

 ```
 Hydra v8.6 (c) 2017 by van Hauser/THC - Please do not use in military or secret service organizations, or for illegal purposes.